ijdoe/camsur-bmad/docs/02-design/user-experience/system-workflow.md

 ## 1. Overview

-This document details the end-to-end workflow of the Project LINGKOD system, from data ingestion to alert dissemination.
-It defines the core logic of the `ThreatAnalysisEngine` and the processes for both standalone and complementary operational modes.
+This document details the end-to-end workflow of the Project LINGKOD system, from data ingestion to insight generation and alert dissemination.
+It defines the core logic of the `InsightGenerationEngine` and the processes for both standalone and complementary operational modes.

 ## 2. Workflow Diagram